barvian/thesis/paper.md

 	</div>
 </div>

 The mood picker is the primary focus of this screen, as it allows the user to begin the relaxation process.
 The picker consists of three buttons, labeled with appropriate Emoji characters to represent the various moods a user might identify with.
 Once the user selects one ({% include fr.html f=19 %}), a similar view appears underneath for him/her to determine the duration of their relaxation session.
-Once the user selects one ({% include fr.html f=20 %}), an appropriate relaxation exercise -- or sequence of exercises, depending on the duration chosen -- appears ({% include fr.html f=21 %}) and the user can begin relaxing.
+When the duration is selected ({% include fr.html f=20 %}), an appropriate relaxation exercise -- or sequence of exercises, depending on the duration chosen -- appears ({% include fr.html f=21 %}) and the user can begin relaxing.

 <div class="o-wrapper__wide">
 	<div class="c-flow">